-Once a year, A and I head up to the small town of Dover in southern Vermont to hike, relax, and spend time away from the hustle and bustle that defines summer on Long Island.
+Once a year, hubby and I head up to the small town of Dover in southern Vermont to hike, relax, and spend time away from Long Island.

 Hiking is my second all time favorite way to exercise, next to yoga obviously.
 There’s something so incredibly gratifying about getting to the top of the mountain, looking out at the beautiful landscape, and just breathing.
 Every time I hike, I find myself saying “this is what the world is supposed to look like.”
 It’s raw, beautiful, and too few of us take time to appreciate it.